MrKelpy/PyMChat/README.md

 Default_Logs_Path Property: Can be altered, defines the location of the latest.log file.
 Defaults to `\.minecraft\logs\latest.log`

-Chat_Key Property: Can be altered, defines the key that triggers the text chat on minecraft.
+_Chat_Key Property: Can be altered, defines the key that triggers the text chat on minecraft.
 Defaults to 'T'.

-Window_Name: Can be altered, defines the title of the window that the Minecraft Client launches as.
+_Window_SearchName: Can be altered, defines the title of the window that the Minecraft Client launches as.
 Defaults to "Minecraft"

 ### Special Thanks